crosire/reshade/README.md

 ReShade
 =======

-ReShade is an advanced, fully generic post-processing injector for games and video software.
-Imagine your favorite game with ambient occlusion, real depth of field effects, color correction and more ...
-ReShade exposes an automated and generic way to access both frame color and depth information and all the tools to make it happen.
+This is a generic post-processing injector for games and video software.
+It exposes an automated way to access both frame color and depth information and a custom shader language called ReShade FX to write effects like ambient occlusion, depth of field, color correction and more which work everywhere.

 ## Building

 You'll need both Git and Visual Studio 2017 or higher to build ReShade.
-Latter is required since the project makes use of some C++14 and C++17 features.
+Latter is required since the project makes use of several C++14 and C++17 features.
 Additionally a Python 2.7.9 or later (Python 3 is supported as well) installation is necessary for the `gl3w` dependency to build.

 1. Clone this repository including all Git submodules
 2. Open the Visual Studio solution